oskarhs/AutoHist.jl/docs/src/examples.md

 The following document illustrates the use of AutoHist.jl through examples.
 In particular, we showcase some of the relative advantages and disadvantages of regular and irregular histogram procedures.

-## Estimating the Chi-square probability density
+## Estimating the LogNormal probability density

 We start by considering an example with some simulated data from the [LogNormal-distribution](https://en.wikipedia.org/wiki/Log-normal_distribution).
 To start, we fit a regular histogram to the data, using the approach of [Birgé and Rozenholc (2006)](https://doi.org/10.1016/j.csda.2010.04.021), which corresponds to `rule=:br`.
 ```@example LogNormal; continued=true